Mnjar/sentiment-analysis-ecommerce/README.md

     $$\text{F1-Score} = 2 \cdot \frac{Precission \cdot Recall}{Precission + Recall}$$

-    A high F1 Score indicates that the model has a good performance in detecting churn by minimizing errors in both false positives and false negatives.
+    A high F1-Score shows that the model is effective at detecting positive sentiments while minimizing both false positives and false negatives.

 4. Accuracy

-    Accuracy measures the proportion of correct predictions (positive and negative) out of all predictions made by the model.
+    Accuracy measures the proportion of all correct predictions (positive, negative, and neutral) out of the total predictions.

     $$\text{Accuracy} = \frac{TP + TN}{TP+TN+FP+FN}$$

-    Accuracy provides a general idea of ​​how well the model is making predictions overall.
-However, in the case of imbalanced data, accuracy does not always accurately reflect the model's performance.
+    While accuracy provides a general measure of model performance, it may not be reliable for imbalanced sentiment datasets where one class (e.g., neutral) dominates.

 ## Result